Come As You Are For #NEDAwareness Week

 The 2019 theme of National Eating Disorder Awareness Week is Come as You Are.
 NEDA wants to highlight inclusivity in the eating disorder activism community.
 The organization sends the message to individuals at all stages of body acceptance that recovery is not possible.
 If you are living with an eating disorder, know that there is hope.
 You can recover, and no two journeys are the same NEDA invites everyone out there to speak up and share their experiences with eating disorders.
 There are many reasons to do this, but one of the most important is to connect with others in the community.
 Remember that you're not alone, and you can get inspiration for recovery from those around you who understand what it's like to live with an eating disorder.

 NEDA is opening up a dialogue with diverse communities who are struggling with eating disorders.
 You can't tell by looking at someone whether or not they're struggling because people of all body types can be affected.
 Eating disorders impact people of different ages, races, and genders.
 NEDA is offering the opportunity for people who are struggling with an eating disorder or those who are in recovery to share their stories.
 All experiences are valid.
-There's no right way to recover from an eating disorder.
-Everyone is welcome to share their experience, and talk about where they're at in the process.
+There's no one right way to recover from an eating disorder.
+Everyone is welcome to share their experiences, and talk about where they're at in the process.
 By sharing our stories, we're helping people we haven't even met.
 You don't know the power your words will have on someone who is struggling with an eating disorder.

 Why is Eating Disorder Awareness Important?